pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 Shiva-S14 - vid 3 - timestamp 27:20

+**alternative to copy pasting repo detaoils in instances**

-Creation of DB (mongo db ) using shell script manually , we can copy and paste the repo details in the instance using the vim or similar editor
+Creation of DB (mongo db ) using shell script manually:

+ we copy and paste the repo details in the instance using the vim or similar editor when we are doing it manually

 But in shell script the apporach is
 > create a file which will contain the data you want to upload to a specific loation